 Coupling between two traces is a function of the coupled length, the distance separating the traces, the signal edge rate, and the degree of mutual capacitance and inductance.
-To minimize the effects of trace-to-trace coupling, the routing guidelines described in this document should be followed.
+To minimize the effects of trace-to-trace coupling, the routing guidelines documented in this section should be followed.